Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Introduction

 \subparagraph*{Contribution.}

 The common main bottleneck with all previous approaches is that the data structures used rely intensively on $\Omega(n \log n)$ random memory accesses.
 This means that all algorithms are penalized by cache performance and thus do not scale to external memory.
 We address this limitation by proposing new algorithms for computing the triplet distance on binary and non-binary trees, that match the previous best $\mathrm{O}(n\log n)$ time and $\mathrm{O}(n)$ space bounds in the RAM model, but for the first time also scale to external memory.
 More specifically, in the cache oblivious model, the total number of I/Os required is $\mathrm{O}(\frac{n}{B} \log_{2} \frac{n}{M})$.
 The basic idea is to essentially replace the dependency of random access to data structures by scanning contracted versions of the input trees.
-A careful implementation of the algorithms is shown to achieve the best practical performance, thus essentially documenting that the theoretical results carry over to practice.
+A careful implementation of the algorithms is shown to achieve the best performance in practice, thus essentially documenting that the theoretical results carry over to practice.

 \subparagraph*{Outline of the Paper.} In Section \ref{sec:prevApproaches} we provide an overview of previous approaches.
 In Section \ref{sec:binary} we describe the new algorithm for the case where $T_{1}$ and $T_{2}$ are binary trees.
-In Section \ref{sec:general} we extend it to work for general trees.
-In Section \ref{sec:implementation} we provide some details related to our implementation of the new algorithms.
-In Section \ref{sec:experiments} we include some experiments illustrating the efficiency of the new algorithms compared to the previously known algorithms for this problem.
-Finally, in Section \ref{sec:conclusion} we provide some concluding remarks.
+In Section \ref{sec:general} we extend the algorithm to also work for general trees.
+In Section \ref{sec:implementation} we provide some implementation details.
+Section \ref{sec:experiments} contains our experimental evaluation.
+Appendix \ref{appendix:experimentFigures} contains more experimental results.
+Finally, in Section~\ref{sec:conclusion} we provide our concluding remarks.